Zwee42/TMUK14Project/README.md

 ## Project Plan
 ### What will we implement?
-We plan to develop a website where you can chat and interact with other people using text, voice and perhaps video.
+We plan to develop a website using nextjs where you can create an account then login to chat and interact with other people using text, voice and perhaps video.

 ### Technologies Used
 - **Languages:** Typescript, Javascript, html